A cardiologist explains what can cause palpitations or the feeling of skipped heartbeats after you lie down.

-For this article I consulted with Robert M. Davidson, MD, a cardiologist with SignatureMD, www.signaturemd.com.
-I, a layperson, speculated that the cause of a fluttering or seemingly skipping heartbeat, soon after getting into bed, was anxiety and stress.
+The cause of a fluttering or seemingly skipping heartbeat, soon after getting into bed, is anxiety and stress.

 After all, the minute your head hits the pillow, you may become inundated with the stress of all the things you have to do the next day.

 “Yes, this is usually the cause,” says Robert M. Davidson, MD, a cardiologist with SignatureMD.

 “Also, it is easier to feel your heartbeat when lying down and it is quiet, especially if you are lying on your left side.”

 Now that we know it’s usually stress and anxiety, fretting about the next day’s tasks, that causes palpitations or fluttering, just what is the mechanism behind this annoying phenomenon?

 “It is due to an increase in both adrenaline, released from the adrenal glands at times of stress, which has a direct effect on the heart, and to an increase in involuntary nervous stimulation of the heart (the sympathetic nervous system), which also stimulates the heart,” says Dr. Davidson.

 “Both of these stimulants are part of the normal adaptive response to stress, the fight or flight response, which causes the heart to beat faster and harder,” adds Dr. Davidson.
 So here’s how it works:

 You’re overwhelmed with anxiety and stress either about the next day’s tasks and/or what happened earlier that day.

 The body gears up for a fight or flight.
 Modern man’s fight or flight response is identical to that of primitive man’s, even though the source of stress and fear is different.